j13g/manko/docs/Interface.md

 This is done to save space and reduce redundancy by duplicating the message for each option.

+Options can be also nested.
+This is done by appending another letter to the letter(s) of the current nesting level
+(e.g. `aa`, `ab`, etc.).

 In case there needs to be text after those options one must designate the starting point with a dash (`-`).
 The message starting at the line with this dash